Guidelines for Preparing Manuscripts

 The authors would like to thank WHO-Thailand for their support and two anonymous reviewers for their helpful comments.

-Beginning with the next line, write a concise summary of the key points of your article.
-At a minimum, your abstract should contain the research questions, materials and methods, data analysis, results, and conclusions.
-Implications of your research and future work that you see connected with your findings may also be included.
-Your abstract should not exceed 200 words.
+Starting from the next line, write a concise summary of the key points of your article.
+The abstract should include the research questions, materials and methods, data analysis, results, and conclusions.
+You may also include the implications of your research and any future work connected to your findings.

-Main body of the article
+The main body of the article

 Tables and figures type

-Figure 1: Household expenditures during the economic crisis by place of residence
+Figure 1: Household Expenditures During the Economic Crisis by Place of Residence

-(Note: National Statistical Office of Thailand, 2003)
+Note: National Statistical Office of Thailand (2003)